yoomster/SeniorConnect/CoreDomain/Invarians.md

 ## Activity invariants
 - An activity cannot contain more than the maximum number of participants
 - A reservation cannot be canceled for free less than 24 hours before the session starts
-- An activity cannot find place at a location that's already booked for another activity

-## Location invariants
-- A location cannot have two or more overlapping activities

 ## Activity coordinator invariants